Bhuvan983/RecruitRush-by-DevNinjas/README.md

 # RecruitRush-by-DevNinjas
 This is the repository for the initial screening round of Hackathon.
-RecruitRush is the name of our project. <br>
+Our team members areRecruitRush is the name of our project. <br>
 ![image](https://github.com/Bhuvan983/RecruitRush-by-DevNinjas/assets/94850851/86f89dd6-208a-437b-8259-7c384aeddff2)

 <h2>Idea of Project</h2>